akileez/toolz/README.md

 > development tools for node, devtoolz.

-A semi-complete rewrite of [mout.js](http://moutjs.com), a modularization of [async.js](https://github.com/caolan/async) and a peppering of [lodash](https://lodash.com) all for educational purposes (with a couple tibits from underscore.string).
+This project started off as a semi-complete rewrite of [mout.js](http://moutjs.com), a modularization of [async.js](https://github.com/caolan/async) and a peppering of [lodash](https://lodash.com) (with a couple tibits from underscore.string) all for educational purposes.
+It has morphed into an everything I might possibly use, including the kitchen sink, type of library.

-There is no intention of competing with these giants.
-Please, I advocate, USE mout.js/lodash/async/underscore.string or any other library that fits your needs.
+At present, my focus is to get a handle on `streams`, `promises`, `factory functions` (in particular `constructors`), `bind`, `apply`, `call`, `errors`, `emitters` and `http`.

 This library will forever be experimental with the potential to change at any moment.

 The focus here is node.
-Although the above libraries work in the browser, changes I have made or will make in the future will ensure breakage somewhere along the line.
-Server-side use is more inline with my thinking -- but I did say these were devtoolz.

-**Warning!!!** there are bugs.
-This code was hand typed.
-It is not ready for even development yet.
+Server-side use is more inline with my thinking.

 ## Why?
-Why would I do something stupid like re-writing portions of these libs when I could easily clone or fork them?
-TO LEARN, PERIOD.
-While I am retyping everything in, I get intimate with the code.
-I am able to play with each function, learn it inside out.

-## Goals

-- eduction first and foremost
+Eduction first and foremost.
-- understanding the complexities of a large project
-- automated build system for filesets and documentation (eventually)
-- formal testing with unit-tests (**!**console.log) (eventually)
-- goto library for my handlebars helpers
-- practice typing in personal code style

 ## Installation
 ```bash